dhruvgairola/dhruvgairola.github.io/about.md

 **Experience**

 I started my career building games as an Android app developer.
 Soon after, I transitioned to backend web development.
 After my masters studies, I started my own firm, delving deep into distributed systems development.
 I created an enterprise platform to empower business analysts to work with big-data.
-Transitioning to e-commerce, I worked on complex distributed systems in the e-grocery business.
-Currently, I'm solving difficult problems at scale in the food pickup business.
+Transitioning to e-commerce, I worked on complex distributed systems in the e-grocery business and then later in the food pickup business.
+Currently, I'm solving difficult problems at scale in the robo-advisory and electronic trading space.

 **Education**